JK-hype/Geburtstagsplaner/README.md

 # Geburtstagsplaner
 This Android App saves, notifies of, exports and imports birthdays.
-It helps you remind the birthdays of all your favourites people.
+It helps you remember the birthdays of all your favourite people.

 It does not need any internet connection (yet).